deadl1f7/DCS-Git-Utils/README.md

 - download the exe's from releases
 - clone the repo

+## Getting started
+Select the .miz you want to work on and use git to version control the mission!

 ## Flow

 - If .miz is selected, extracts content into ./out and sorts all configs.